-This indicator serves to consolidate the assessment of member implementation of these various FWF policy requirements (some may recognise this as a cluster indicator).
+This indicator serves to consolidate the assessment of member implementation of these various Fair Wear policy requirements and of monitoring efforts to address issues specific to the member's supply chain.

 Performance for all applicable policies will lead to one overall scoring for this indicator, with a maximum score of 6 ('advanced' for all applicable policies), and a minimal score of 0 ('insufficient performance' for all applicable policies).
-Each specific policy is weighed equally and the average score for implementation of all relevant policies is rounded up.
+Each specific sub-indicator is weighed equally and the average score for implementation of all relevant policies is rounded up.